Clemapfel/jluna/docs/manual.md

 )");
 ```

 `safe_` overloads have marginal overhead from try-catching execution and sanity checking inputs.
-If you want maximum performance, `State::script` is identical to just calling the pure C-API.
+If you want maximum performance and the correspondingly awful debug experience: `State::script` is identical to just calling the pure C-API `jl_eval_string`.

 ## Garbage Collector (GC)